pan-ty/benchmarking-structural-variant-callers/README.md

 ```

 ## 5. Preparing the ground truth set
-For the ground truth, I used the package `SURVIVOR` and the MAX depth VCFs from all callers, both long-read and short-read.
+To prepare the ground truth for benchmarking, I used the package `SURVIVOR` and the MAX depth VCFs from all callers, both long-read and short-read.
 First, I made sure the VCFs for `SURVIVOR` were sorted.
 ```
 cd filtered_vcf